Zeugwerk/Twinpack/README.md

    - Version (mandatory): This is the initial version of your package.
 Once you publish your package for the first time, you have the flexibility to release newer versions in the future.
    - The Advanced menu is specifically designed for enterprise users of Twinpack.
 It enables them to configure packages for private usage by controlling the audience that can access and download the package (i.e. employees of a company).
 [Contact us](mailto:info@zeugwerk.at) if you are interested in this feature.
    - Other information is optional and self-explanatory.
 However, note that all information, except for 'notes', is linked to a package rather than a specific version of a package.
 The latter may be used to give a short changelog so users know what changed since the previous release.
+   - if you have a library icon, make sure to integrate this in the PLC-project in order not to loose it.
+The recommendation for the library icon is square size, png file-type and pixel-size should be 256x256.
+However, the icon can also be of larger size, it will be scaled automatically.
+If no icon is chosen, we will generate a randomized icon figure.
 5. Click publish to make Twinpack
    - Check all objects of your library
    - Upload the library as a package to the Twinpack server making it available for the community

-After the initial upload of your library as a package, you may publish newer versions of your library.
+After the initial upload of your library as a package, you may publish newer versions of your library or you can also modify the current version by clicking on modify package.
 Users of Twinpack will be notified whenever a newer version is available in the Twinpack Catalog.

 Please note that your package should meet certain standards and guidelines to ensure its quality and compatibility with TwinCAT.
 If you don't have any guidelines yet, [here](https://doc.zeugwerk.dev/contribute/contribute_code.html) are some suggestions.

+Make sure to follow this project by leaving a star or simply follow us, to always get notified if a newer version of Twinpack is released.